logicalclocks/hops-docs/docs/user_guide/tensorflow/experiment.rst

 ########################

 **Navigate to Logs in HopsWorks**
-After launching your job using tflauncher, you can navigate to HopsWorks to view execution logs.
+After launching your job using experiment, you can navigate to HopsWorks to view execution logs.

 .. figure:: ../../imgs/logs.png
     :alt: Logs overview